baldeosinghm/rely/README.md

 # Rely
-For my senior projet, I created [Rely](http://45.56.102.63/ "Rely's Homepage"): - a web app you can rely on to forecast today's stock market.
+For my senior projet, I created [Rely](http://45.56.102.63/ "Rely's Homepage") - a web app you can rely on to forecast today's stock market.

 ## Introduction